supa2/Automaton/Installation.md

 Your Arduino library folder should now look like this (on Windows):

-- My Documents\Arduino\libraries\Automaton\Automaton.cpp
-- My Documents\Arduino\libraries\Automaton\Automaton.h
 - My Documents\Arduino\libraries\Automaton\examples
+- My Documents\Arduino\libraries\Automaton\extras
+- My Documents\Arduino\libraries\Automaton\src
 - ....

 or like this (on Mac and Linux):

-- Documents/Arduino/libraries/Automaton/Automaton.cpp
-- Documents/Arduino/libraries/Automaton/Automaton.h
 - Documents/Arduino/libraries/Automaton/examples
+- Documents/Arduino/libraries/Automaton/extras
+- Documents/Arduino/libraries/Automaton/src
 - ....

 Start your Arduino application and the library should be under `Sketch > Include library`.